wp-plugins/social-semantic-recommendation-sosere/readme.txt

 == Frequently Asked Questions ==

-**Common Questions about SOSERE Community Edition**
+**Common Questions about SOSERE**

-Below are Frequently Asked Questions about SOSERE Community Edition.
+Below are Frequently Asked Questions about SOSERE.

 If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/social-semantic-recommendation-sosere/).